james-york/james-york.github.io/_posts/2019-03-28-james-york.md

 ## 👨‍🏫 Profile

-James is a lecturer at Tokyo Denki University where he conducts research on the pedagogical application of games for language learning.
-His current main focus is a curriculum development project using tabletop games as the centrepiece of a task-based language teaching and multiliteracies approach to second language acquisition.
-James is also the founder of the Japan Game Lab, a meeting place for language researchers based in Japan.
-James’s previous projects include the development and management of an online Japanese learning community which utilized Minecraft as the domain for interactive, experiential learning activities.
+James conducts research on the application of games in language teaching.
+He is currently exploring the use of tabletop games in a TBLT context.
+James also edits Ludic Language Pedagogy, an open-access journal which publishes research on the integration of games and play into language teaching practices.

 ## 🧪 Research connections